Trump pulling out all the stops to welcome Saudi crown prince for first White House visit since Khashoggi killing

 Before the May stop, Saudi Arabia promised to invest $600 billion in the United States.
 Trump brought several American executives with him to Riyadh, and signed several agreements.
 Many have yet to be fully implemented.

-Ahead of Tuesday’s meetings, US and Saudi officials were working to finalize agreements on defense and security cooperation, including major new purchases of American-made fighter jets and weapons, a US official said.
+Ahead of Tuesday’s meetings, US and Saudi officials were working to finalize agreements on defense and security cooperation, a US official said.

-Saudi Defense Minister Khalid bin Salman, who is the younger brother of the crown prince, was in Washington a week ahead of the visit for meetings with top Trump administration officials, including Secretary of State Marco Rubio and Defense Secretary Peter Hegseth.

-“We explored ways to bolster our strategic cooperation.
-We also addressed regional and international developments,” Khalid bin Salman wrote afterward.
+Riyadh has long sought the F-35s, one of the most advanced military jets in the world.
+But Israel — the only country in the Middle East with the jets — is worried about maintaining its military edge.
+Congress could block export licenses for the F-35s to Saudi Arabia, though it’s unusual.

 Atop Trump’s agenda will be a discussion of Saudi Arabia normalizing relations with Israel, a step he believes is within reach after he helped broker a ceasefire in the Israel-Hamas war in Gaza.

-Note: This story has been updated on Monday with additional reporting.